HL7/case-reporting/source/pages/_includes/ecr-patient-intro.md

 active: StructureDefinition-ecr-patient-intro
 ---

-This profile represents an eCR Patient.
-It is based on the US Core Patient and further restricts that profile to allow masking of some elements.
+This Patient profile represents an eCR Patient.
+It is based on the **US Core Patient** profile with further restrictions to allow masking of some data elements.